heisdeku/heisdeku/README.md

-# Hi there 👋
+## Deku ♤

-Hello and Welcome, My name is Oluwaferanmi Adedokun, for the most part of my life for now, I'm a Frontend Engineer.
-Working on my progress on building anything around the web with Javascript(Backend and Mobile) to become a Fullstack Engineer.
+My name is Oluwaferanmi Adedokun, for the most part of my life for now, I'm a Frontend Engineer.

-## <u>Brief Intro</u>

-Aside from constants thoughts on building and scaling, ZeddPay as the Head of Product I am constantly working on myself to be a Creative Developer (Frontend & Backend), making constant commits to things I find interesting and steadily making sure to make <b style="font-size: 18px;"><i>"A commit a day  💆"</i></b>

-## <u>Learning and Progress</u>

-Recently i have decided to take React Native by the horns and devote a lot of my time into the mastery of CSS, Javascript DS and Next Js
+### Whoami?
+- The builder of things, the thinker of ideas, Product Developer
+- curiousity or creativity
+- before deku, there was Feranmi

+### Technology Stacks
+- Language: Javascript, PHP, Java
+- Frameworks: Node, Express, React, React Native, Vue, Tyescript
+- DBMS: PostgreSQL, MongoDB

 ## <u>How to Contact Me</u>